dzenanr/two_files/README.md

 **Categories**: Dart, examples, education.

 **Description**:
-An example of using two dart files with one library.
+An example of using two dart files, one as a library.
 A sample command-line application to show how to prepare a template for exercises.

 **Start**: